oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 (field is optional), it remains in FieldOptions and the new ArrayOf type defaults to a minimum length of 1.
 #### Derived Enumerations
-A type defined with the *enum* option generates an Enumerated type with fields copied from the type referenced by BaseType.
+An Enumerated type defined with the *enum* option has fields copied from the type referenced by BaseType instead of listed in the definition.
-* Expansion MUST change BaseType to Enumerated, remove *enum* from Type Options, and add fields containing FieldID, FieldName, and FieldDescription from each field of the referenced type.
+* Expansion MUST remove *enum* from Type Options and add fields containing FieldID, FieldName, and FieldDescription from each field of the referenced type.

+A type reference in the form of an Enum() function is converted to the name of an explicit Enumerated type derived from the referenced type.
+* Expansion MUST reference an explicit Enumerated type if it exists, otherwise it MUST create an explicit Enumerated type.
+Expansion MUST then replace the type reference with the name of the explicit Enumerated type.

+Example:

+    Pixel = Array {
+        1 red   Integer,
+        2 green Integer,
+        3 blue  Integer
+    }
+    Channel = Enumerated(Enum(Pixel))
+    ChannelMask = ArrayOf(Enum(Pixel))

+Expansion replaces the references with:

+    Channel = Enumerated {
+        1 red,
+        2 green,
+        3 blue
+    }
+    ChannelMask = ArrayOf(Channel)

 #### MapOf with Enumerated key
 A MapOf type where *ktype* is Enumerated is equivalent to a Map.
 Expansion removes the MapOf type definition